News & Resources

 When it comes to car insurance, there are a lot of different waivers, policies, and add-ons available.
 It can be hard to keep track of which covers what.

-One such case is when it comes to specified perils vs. comprehensive insurance.
+One such case is when it comes to specified perils and comprehensive insurance.
 While these two policies are similar, there are small differences in what each cover.
 Here’s what you need to know about the differences between specified perils insurance and comprehensive insurance, and what protection each policy provides.

 What is specified perils coverage?

 Specified perils coverage is just what it sounds like — insurance coverage for your vehicle that covers only specified perils (i.e. those that are named in the policy).
+It is occasionally also called named perils, and is an optional type of auto insurance coverage.

 What does specified perils insurance cover?

-Specified perils covers damage or loss to your vehicle resulting from explicitly named events, such as hail, windstorms, or lightning damage.
+Specified perils insurance covers damage or loss to your vehicle resulting from explicitly named events, such as hail, windstorms, or lightning damage.

 Some other commonly named perils covered under specified perils coverage include: